Millbury Public Library Statement on Anti-Racism--Tuesday, September 15, 2020

 4. When will delivery of items from other libraries start up again?
 Delivery of items from other libraries began Monday, July 6.

 5. When will I be able to browse in the library?
 The Millbury Public Library is working collaboratively with the Emergency Management Director, Steve Koshiba, Acting Town Manager, Jamie Kelley, and the Library Board of Trustees to help safeguard the community to put all the protocols that are necessary for the safety of the community and staff for patrons to begin browsing.
 We will alert our patrons when in-library browsing is allowed.

 6. What happens to the holds that I placed several months ago?
 Am I still in line for those materials?
 Holds that were placed on hold several months ago will still be sent to you once the MLS delivery system is up and running as usual.
 You are still in line for past holds on your card.

 7. What safety precautions are you taking to protect the public?
 The Millbury Public Library is working with the Emergency Management Director, Steve Koshiba, Acting Town Manager, Jamie Kelley, and the Library Board of Trustees to help safeguard the community to put all the protocols that are necessary for the safety of the community and staff.

 8. Can I sign up for/renew a library card over the phone?
-Beginning Monday, June 15, 2020 limited staff will be available to answer phones and emails in which at that time you may sign up for a library card or renew your card.
+You may sign up for a library card or renew your card by calling or emailing us.
 We will mail you your new library card.